 DJI RC Pro Now Works With The DJI Air 2S!

-DJI has finally released a firmware that makes the newest smart controller the DJI RC Pro compatible with the DJI Air 2S.
+Finally, DJI has published a firmware that enables the DJI RC Pro, the company's newest smart controller, to work with the DJI Air 2S.
 The RC Pro was originally created to work with the DJI Mavic 3 & Mavic 3 Cine in November 2021, but for how good the controller is it is only right for consumers to want the RC Pro to work with their Air 2S.
 It has increased storage, Ocusync 3.0 transmission technology and has upgraded DJI FPV sticks for better flying feel.

 On January 24th the firmware was released (v03.01.0500) This firmware update has also added some improvements to how the RC Pro operates such as added support for clean HDMI footage for output, fixed minor bugs, added support to cache video and downloading original video to an external SD card.